 What happened to Damar Hamlin while playing could only be described as “incomprehensible”; a fact evidenced on the players’ faces.
 Fans watched as their football heroes cried onto each other’s shoulders with shock in their eyes.
 Players gathered in a circle at midfield, presumably praying against the worst – it was all they could do.
 This dire situation was clearly palpable to those on and off the field.
 Hamlin’s teammates and opponents were traumatized by his life-threatening injury.

-A psychological trauma is “any disturbing experience (including death) that results in significant fear, helplessness, dissociation, confusion, or other disruptive feelings intense enough to have a long-lasting negative effect on a person’s attitudes, behavior, and other aspects of functioning” (APA Dictionary(opens in a new tab)).
+A psychological trauma is “any disturbing experience (including death) that results in significant fear, helplessness, dissociation, confusion, or other disruptive feelings intense enough to have a long-lasting negative effect on a person’s attitudes, behavior, and other aspects of functioning” ((opens in a new tab)).
 While Hamlin’s injury occurred to only one player, other players experienced psychological trauma during the game as proximity to trauma is also a trauma.

 Trauma in sports can be split into two categories: out-of-game and in-game trauma.
 Typically, in-game trauma involves some sort of orthopedic injury for athletes.
 For example, an athlete can break a bone.
 The worst of these injuries require orthopedic surgery.
 Surgeons understand the body’s capacity to mend itself is innate, given the correct environment of healing.
 Therefore, they surgically create a healing environment: the broken bones are aligned and put into a cast, and the body mends itself over time.
 Psychological trauma can heal in much the same way.